 Primitive Reflex Integration for Successful Learning and Development: Part 2 (Palmer Grasp Reflex)

-If your child presents with three or more of the following symptoms, make an appointment for an occupational therapy evaluation.
+If your child presents with three or more of the following symptoms, make an appointment for occupational therapy evaluation.

 - Difficulty with fine motor skills